pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

 which causes this `ClusterRole` to aggregate to Tanzu Application Platform's [app-operator](../../authn-authz/role-descriptions.html#app-operator) user role at the cluster scope.

 The result is that any user who has the `app-operator` role is now authorized to claim from the `bigcorp-rabbitmq` class.
-The `app-operator` user role are authorized to create claims for the provisioner-based by default.
+By default, the `app-operator` user role is authorized to create claims for the provisioner-based class.

 ## <a id="auth-one-user"></a> Authorize a user to claim from a specific namespace